bkil/secuchart/data/_doc/7-wan_crowdsourcing.md

 https://www.bittorrent.org/beps/bep_0055.html

+It could also be implemented as a supernode feature - built into the default client so nodes with publicly routable address could volunteer automatically.

 ## Friend-to-Friend topology

 Existing messengers advertised as P2P always use a supporting underlying network of dedicated servers that are pretty expensive to maintain, hence why 90% of the new alternatives that pop up always involve a cryptocurrency for monetization.